 Pham started his business about five years ago, but only in the last year has it really begun to take off.

-“Business is getting better because foreigners are coming to Saigon like they did before 1975,” said Pham, who sells his metallic creations for $2 to $5 each.
+“Business is getting better because foreigners are coming to Saigon as they did before 1975,” said Pham, who sells his metallic creations for $2 to $5 each.

 Also arriving in Saigon by the thousands each day are poor families from the Mekong Delta.
 They cram leaky wooden sampans and navigate the putrid, black estuaries of the Saigon River until they find a place to tie up.